Effective Date: 01/01/2008

 Confidential information (verbal, written, or machine readable) is accessible to employees through the course of employment at the university, is proprietary or non-public information of the university, and is considered confidential.
 All confidential information should be maintained by all employees in a manner which ensures its privacy and safety.

 During the course of employment, employees may have access to confidential information.
-Information should be solely used for the purposes of performing his/her various services for the university and for no other purpose.
+Information should be solely used for the purposes of performing their various services for the university and for no other purpose.
 Employees should not use confidential information in any manner that is to the competitive advantage of, or otherwise adverse or detrimental to the university.
 Employees shall not disclose any confidential information related to university matters to any person who does not have a legitimate need to know.
 Employees should take all reasonable steps to protect confidential information from disclosure, e.g., password protecting computers and/or storing/filing confidential paperwork in a locked drawer, etc. Employees should not electronically forward or store confidential information so as to give access to those without a legitimate need to know.
 It is not appropriate to have discussions about confidential information in open areas (e.g. cafeteria, hallways, etc.) where individuals who do not have a need to know this information could overhear the conversation.

-Employees who disclose confidential information to those without a legitimate need to know or who disclose confidential information observed or heard without proper authorization may be subject to corrective action up to and including termination.
+Employees who disclose confidential information to those without a legitimate need to know or who disclose confidential information observed or heard without proper authorization may be subject to corrective action, up to and including termination.

-University employees who violate this policy may be subject to corrective action up to and including termination.
+University employees who violate this policy may be subject to corrective action, up to and including termination.

-Policy Administration: Joint responsibility of supervisor and Employee Relations Office
+Policy Administration: Supervisor and Employee Relations Office

 References: Non-Retaliation and Whistleblower Protection